Odvin/gantt-tetris-demo/docs/input/README.md

-  "crewRecommended": true, // if false then the company will be recommended "considerScopes": true, // if false then does not care about scopes "considerCertifications": true, // if false then does not care about certifications "considerSkills": true // if false then does not care about skills }
+  "crewRecommended": true, // if false then the company will be recommended "considerScopes": true, // if false then does not care about scopes "considerCertifications": true, // if false then does not care about certifications "considerSkills": true, // if false then does not care about skills "considerAllocations": true // if false then does not care about allocation }
 ```